By: Marilyn L. Davis

 - Spending another holiday in jail

-After we went around the room, the young man realized that there were many more answers that personalized ‘sick and tired’ and that there just might be more to the slogans than he initially understood.
+After we went around the room, the young man realized that there were many more answers that personalized ‘sick and tired of being sick and tired’ and that there just might be more to the slogans than he initially understood.

 Knowing that people learned the vocabulary of dope, I think it’s important to know the language of recovery as well.
 So, we looked at some other slogans and decided that some people were only using the slogans as a predictable, accepted answer without truly understanding its application for them.